-Slavery and Human Trafficking Statement for Year Ended 31 March 2018
+Slavery and Human Trafficking Statement for the Year Ended 31 March 2019

-We met the turnover threshold applicable to section 54 of the Modern Slavery Act 2015 in the period covered by this statement.
+We met the turnover threshold applicable under section 54 of the Modern Slavery Act 2015 in the period covered by this statement.

 We are a distributor of fuels and lubricants in the energy sector.
 Seasonal work is a feature of the industry in which we operate.
 More information on our business in available at https://www.certasenergy.co.uk